RULES FOR THE MISS OUTDOORS PAGEANT

 - Both the “Contestant Release and Indemnity Form and Release for Medical Information” form must be signed, notarized and returned with the application.

-- Entry must be postmarked by deadline, date or hand delivered to a pageant committee member by midnight of deadline date.
-Refer to cover sheet for this date.
+- Entry must be postmarked by deadline, date or hand delivered to a pageant committee member by midnight of deadline date, February 1, 2020.
+Electronic copies will not be accepted.

 - If the winner becomes pregnant or marries during her reign, she relinquishes her title and all prizes with the exception of the scholarship.

 - During her reign, Miss Outdoors is required to attend functions and participate in events designated by The National Outdoor Foundation.
-The tentative schedule is attached.
+A tentative schedule will be provided.
+All other appearances must be approved by the pageant committee.

 - During her reign, Miss Outdoors is required to make available her current address and phone number to the pageant committee members.